disidrosi/disidrosi.github.io/content/reading.md

 8. _Nonviolent Communication_ -- Marshall Rosenberg
 9. _Pieces of the Action_ -- Vannevar Bush
 10. _Power_ -- Jeffrey Pfeffer
+11. _The Art and Business of Online Writing_ -- Nicolas Cole

 ### 2023